mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - Santa's password expired again.
 What's the next one?

 #### [Day 12: JSAbacusFramework.io](src/day_12)
-- [ ] Part One - What is the sum of all numbers in the document?
+- [x] Part One - What is the sum of all numbers in the document?
+- [ ] Part Two - Ignore any object which has any property with the value "red".